nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 760
 00:46:52,553 --> 00:46:55,577
-[SPEAKER_01]: They do need to just follow that.
+[SPEAKER_01]: They do need to just remote.

 761
 00:46:55,557 --> 00:47:00,235
-[SPEAKER_01]: Yeah, we'll set you up with a VM to where you can remote in and do all your work from there.
+[SPEAKER_01]: Yeah, we'll set you up with a VM to where you can remote in and do all your work from in there.

 762
 00:47:00,215 --> 00:47:01,770